 To capture the difference in the charge localisation between the two topological phases, we define the two operators

 which acts on the two sites of unit cell $j$, and

 which acts on the bond connecting sites $B_j$ and $A_{j+1}$ in adjacent cells, see Fig.~\ref{fig:operators}.
-These operators are constructed such that their product reproduces the full many-body translation operator $T$, Eq.~\eqref{eq:Tperator_full}, whose expectation value defines the ensemble geometric phase.
+These operators are constructed such that the product over all local contributions reproduces the full many-body translation operator $T$, Eq.~\eqref{eq:Tperator_full}, whose expectation value defines the ensemble geometric phase.
 The local form of Eq.~\eqref{eq:Tintra}, and Eq.~\eqref{eq:Tinter} reflects a decomposition of $T$ into factors acting on pairs of neighboring sites, corresponding to charge displacements either within a unit cell or across a unit cell boundary.
 This construction motivates the question of whether the global ensemble geometric phase can be reconstructed from the phases of local expectation values; in other words, whether

 for $\ell\in\{\mathrm{intra},\mathrm{inter}\}$, coincides with the total phase obtained from individual expectation values,

 In general, the expectation value of a product of local operators does not factorize into the product of their expectation values, since hopping terms in the Hamiltonian couple neighboring sites and generate spatial correlations.
 Comparing Eqs.~\eqref{eq:globalEGP} and~\eqref{eq:localphase_sum} allows us to assess whether, and under what conditions, the global geometric phase can be reconstructed from spatially local observables, and thereby to identify local signatures of the topological phase.